 For this reason, most ISPs consider torrenting, both a legal and a security risk.
-All the copyrighted data is decentralized and as such, there is no single individual who is considered the source or pirate of the data because it is just packets assembled over an internet connection.
+All the copyrighted data is decentralized and as such, no single individual is regarded as the source or pirate of the data because it is just packets assembled over an internet connection.
 However, all of it is routed to your computer via the internet connection from the ISP.
 Even though by law, an IP address is not considered as a person, something that makes it difficult for a copyright holder to sue, the ISP can still get into trouble with the authorities because of copyright trolls who are hired to locate torrenters.

 Streaming vs Torrenting

 The difference between streaming and torrenting is that when you stream data, it is not permanently saved to your device while torrenting lets you download and store the whole file into your computer.
 Most streaming sites require a premium subscription and are considered safe.
-They also do not harbor piracy or copyright infringement and it is no wonder that you do not need a VPN to access Youtube, iTunes, Apple Music, or Vimeo.
+They also do not harbor piracy or copyright infringement, and it is no wonder that you do not need a VPN to access Youtube, iTunes, Apple Music, or Vimeo.
 You do, however, need a VPN in a network where torrent is restricted.
 Since the files are downloaded from leechers and seeders, you have to ask yourself ‘will a VPN protect me when torrenting?’
 Another way the VPN protects you is that it encrypts your traffic before it leaves your laptop/PC because the data is routed to the VPN server before the ISP can even tell where it is going.

 These are some of the reasons most institutions and employers block torrent.
 By encrypting large volumes of data, a VPN guarantees ‘safety in numbers’.
 Therefore, finding your IP address is just like looking for a needle in a haystack.
-By using a VPN for torrenting you get to mask your identity (IP) and location.
+By using a VPN for torrenting, you get to mask your identity (IP) and location.

 One thing that VPN cannot protect you from